 Atlantis Pod @ Chinatown

 Looking for the most budget-friendly hostel in Singapore?
 A stay at Atlantis Pod will make you feel like you’re sleeping in a spaceship!
 Perfect for solo travelers, each room comes with a bathroom, fridge, toaster and free wifi.
-Prices start from US$ 29 for a single capsule.
+Prices start from US$ 24 for a single capsule, including breakfast.
 You can also find Atlantis Pod in Little India and Bugis as well.
-Check prices and availability for Atlantis Pod @ Chinatown here.

 So, tell me did I miss any attraction in this Marina Bay guide?
 If so, feel free to share your recommendations in the comments below!
 And don’t forget to check out my 4-day Singapore itinerary if you want to visit more places in Singapore!